gorda/istio.io/content/en/docs/ops/best-practices/traffic-management/index.md

    Any following top-level `trafficPolicy` configuration is discarded.
 1. Unlike virtual service merging, destination rule merging works in both sidecars and gateways.

-## Avoid 503 errors while reconfiguring service routes
+## Avoid 503 errors while reconfiguring service routes{#avoid-five-zero-three-errors-while-reconfiguring-service-routes}

 When setting route rules to direct traffic to specific versions (subsets) of a service, care must be taken to ensure that the subsets are available before they are used in the routes.
 Otherwise, calls to the service may return